Newspaper Page Text

 'aken by the man who threw them

-5n the ground as he was seizerd ‘
+an the ground as he was seized

-11t Daily
+.Hit Daily

-Bigsale, 200 W. 133d St. New York
+Uigsale, 200 W. IJM St. New York

 FUNERAL NOTICES

-WHITE-—~The friends and relatives
+WHITE -The friends and relatives

 of Miss Chlora L. White of 1246

-Marcy Street, South Atlanta.
+Marcy Street.
+South Atlanta.

 Mrs. Julia E. Suttles, Rev. and

-Mrs. H. M. White, Sr., and family
+Mrs. H. M. White, Sr, and family

-are invited to attend the funcral
+are invited to attend the funeral

 of Miss Chlora L. White at the